 What is a Registered Migration Agent?

 Migration agents are skilled migration law professionals who must meet specified minimum competency standards to register as migration agents.
-They are regulated by the Office of the Migration Agents Registration Authority (OMARA) and are listed on the Register of Migration Agents, which is held by the OMARA and which is published on Department of Home Affairs.
+They are regulated by the Office of the Migration Agents Registration Authority (OMARA) and are listed on the Register of Migration Agents, which is held by the OMARA and which can be accessed here.

 Migration agents must abide by a Code of Conduct as they carry out their work.
 They must also keep their knowledge of migration law and procedure up to date by completing Continuing Professional Development (CPD) activities, and they must re-apply for registration annually.